-\subsection{Plots of additional joint perceptual quality measures}
+\subsection{Plots of Additional Joint Perceptual Quality Measures}

 In~\cref{fig:real_world_with_kid,fig:real_world_with_precision,fig:real_world_with_recall} we provide the same plots as in~\cref{fig:real_world_with_fid}, but instead of using FID to compute statistical discrepancy, we use KID~\cite{kid}, Precision~\cite{precision_recall}, and Recall~\cite{precision_recall}.
-Similarly to JFID, we denote by Joint-KID (JKID), Joint-Precision (JP), and Joint-Recall (JR), the KID, precision, and recall (respectively) between the sets $\left\{ \right\}_{i=1}^{N}$ and $\left\{ \right\}_{i=1}^{N}$.
+Similarly to JFID, we denote by Joint-KID (JKID), Joint-Precision (JP), and Joint-Recall (JR), the KID, precision, and recall (respectively) between the sets

 Moreover, similar to the computation of the perceptual quality via FID, we compute the KID, Precision (P), and Recall (R) between the sets $\{x_{F}^{(i)}\}_{i=1}^{N}$ and $\{\hat{x}_{F}^{(i)}\}_{i=1}^{N}$.
-Interestingly, we observe an empirical tradeoff between $\overline{K}$ and each of these additional joint perceptual quality measures as well, \ie, larger values of $\overline{K}$ correspond to lower values of $\sqrt{\text{JKID}}$ (lower is better), higher values of JP (higher is better), and higher values of JR (higher is better).
+Interestingly, we observe an empirical tradeoff between $\overline{K}$ and each of these additional joint perceptual quality measures as well, i.e., larger values of $\overline{K}$ correspond to lower values of $\sqrt{\text{JKID}}$ (lower is better), higher values of JP (higher is better), and higher values of JR (higher is better).
 These results show that the tradeoff between $\overline{K}$ and $\sqrt{\text{JFID}}$ is not merely a byproduct of using FID as a statistical discrepancy measure, since we observe the tradeoff when using other types of statistical discrepancy measures as well.

-\subsection{Assessing the effectiveness of the joint perceptual quality measures}
+\subsection{Assessing the Effectiveness of the Joint Perceptual Quality Measures}

 We question whether our approach to measure joint perceptual quality is predominantly affected by perceptual quality or is it also influenced by consistency.
 In~\cref{fig:jfid-relevance,fig:jkid-relevance,fig:jp-relevance,fig:jr-relevance} we plot $\sqrt{\text{FID}}$, $\sqrt{\text{KID}}$, P and R versus $\sqrt{\text{JFID-FID}}$, $\sqrt{\text{KID-JKID}}$, $\text{JP}-\text{P}$ and $\text{JR}-\text{R}$, respectively.
 Observe that a particular value of $\sqrt{\text{FID}}$ may correspond to different values of $\sqrt{\text{JFID-FID}}$.
-This means that JFID is not simply a scaled version of the FID, \ie, two different algorithms with the same FID may attain a different value of JFID.
+This means that JFID is not simply a scaled version of the FID, i.e., two different algorithms with the same FID may attain a different value of JFID.
 This shows that JFID is affected by consistency and not only by perceptual quality.